-From hundred-year-old temples to enormous skyscrapers and fun theme parks, there are many famous landmarks in Japan to see!
+From hundred-year-old temples to enormous skyscrapers and fun theme parks, there are many famous landmarks in Japan to explore!

-While Japan's capital city, Tokyo, is one of the most popular areas to visit, there are must-see Japanese landmarks across the country.
+While Japan's capital city, Tokyo, is one of the most popular areas to visit, there are must-see Japan landmarks across the country.

 Whether you are returning to Japan or are venturing here for the first time, you are sure to find many attractions and activities to enjoy.
 So, grab your suitcase and get ready for a fun-filled Japanese adventure!

 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

 Using the map of Japan landmarks, you can explore all the landmarks.